MishaKuLL/miniShell/README.md

 # miniShell
-we try to create a simple shell like bash or zsh
+First try to create a simple shell like bash or zsh